cleifwork/GCONNECT/docs/README.md

     - Click _"Yes"_

 > [!TIP]
-- You can launch the app thru _'LaunchPad.bat'_ or the _"GConnect App"_ Desktop shortcut
+> You can launch the app thru _'LaunchPad.bat'_ or the _"GConnect App"_ Desktop shortcut

-- (CMD) To check if server is workingRun the following command to check if working properly
+> To check if server is properly working, run the following command in CMD
 ```
 http-server
 ```